cvs-health/testaro/README.md

 A `next`-type command can use a `next` property instead of a `jump` property.
 The value of the `next` property is a command name.
 It tells Testaro to continue performing commands starting with the command having that value as the value of its `name` property.

-#### URL commands

-Once you have included a `url` command in a script, you do not need to add more `url` commands unless you want the browser to visit a different URL.

-However, some tests modify web pages.
-In those cases, Testaro inserts additional `url` commands into the `script` property of the `options` object, after those tests, to ensure that changes made by one test do not affect subsequent acts.

 ## Batches

-There are two ways to use a script in run mode to give instructions to Testaro:
+There are two ways to use a script to give instructions to Testaro:
 - The script can be the complete specification of the job.
 - The script can specify the operations to perform, and a _batch_ can specify which pages to perform them on.